Safety First Colorado Inflatable Duckie Kayak Rentals

 Thinking about taking on the river solo?
 Duckies are a great rental option to get in some river miles.
 Whether you’re an adrenaline junkie heading out with the crew or a family vacationing for the week in the west, whitewater is a great way to get everyone involved.
 However, even when you think you have the right gear, things can go wrong.
-Let us help you make the best of your river trip with these four tips!
+Let us help you make the best of your Colorado inflatable kayak rental with these four tips!

 Having at least a general knowledge of the area you’re rafting is also beneficial.
 Your Class III section of the river can become a Class IV during a water release.
 Be mindful of these things and talk to local guides in the area.
 Certain areas can receive hail in the summer as well.
 This is not a comfortable weather situation to get caught in, so be prepared for all potential situations.
 Learn what obstacles you can encounter, such as a strainer, and the techniques for handling them.
 A strainer, for example, is where tree limbs gather like a dam.
 Water will go through and objects will not.
 Having the knowledge on the correct way to handle these situations should be on your to-do list.

 Whether you’re racking up the river miles on a day trip or spending a few days in the backcountry, nothing puts a damper a great day like sunburn.
 Once you’re on the water you’ll want to be sure to have all you need packed for your trip.
 Make a check list of everything you think you’ll need on the river.
 Food that doesn’t need to be refrigerated and is easily transportable is must, along with clean water or a water filter, towels, sunscreen, and an any emergency gear (first aid supplies, medication such as insulin or an inhaler).
 Pro tip: make sure you wrap those glass bottles in duck-tape.
 For all those Snapple loving kayakers, you don’t want to deal with broken glass along the river bank.